2023 French pension reform strikes: 18 March

 On 18 March, it was announced protests in Paris were banned on the Place de la Concorde, opposite parliament, as well at the Champs-Élysées.
 Police explained this was due to "serious risks of disturbances to public order and security", and said those who did not obey this order could be fined.
+Nevertheless, a bonfire was lit at the Place de la Concorde, with an effigy of Macron dropped onto it to cheers.
 Despite this, widespread protests were still reported in Paris, with a rally instead planned for Place d'Italie in southern Paris at 6pm that evening, at which demonstrators chanted, once again, for Macron to resign, and "Macron is going to break down, we are going to win".
 4,000 were present.
 Barricades were erected in the streets, rubbish bins were set alight, with the glass on billboards and bus shelters smashed.
-Barriers used to block the streets and bottles were thrown at riot police, who utilised tear gas and water cannons to disperse protestors.
-81 arrests were made in the vicinity.
+Barriers used to block the streets and bottles were thrown at riot police, who utilised tear gas and water cannons to disperse protesters.
+81 arrests were made in the vicinity. protesters who gathered at the Place d'Italie then "marched toward Europe's biggest waste incineration plant, which has become a flashpoint of tensions", some setting trash cans alight and chanting mottos "such as "the streets are ours" as firefighter sirens wailed".
 Politico, quoting the Ministry of the Interior, later reported 122 had been arrested in Paris, with a total of 169 nationwide.